Representable/representable/docs/mapbox_tippecanoe.md

 _by Kyle Barnes (reach out for questions)_

 1. Find your data !
-Census blocks and a lot of other shapefiles are available from the census website at https://www.census.gov/cgi-bin/geo/shapefiles/index.php
+Census blocks and a lot of other shapefiles are available from the census website at https://www.census.gov/cgi-bin/geo/shapefiles/index.php and the specific population data is included in these files ftp://ftp2.census.gov/geo/tiger/TIGER2010BLKPOPHU/
 2. Install tippecanoe (https://github.com/mapbox/tippecanoe)

 ```